 Istanbul is a culmination of Byzantine, Constantinople, and Ottoman art and culture.
-Although, there were many eye-catching attractions in the city, the Blue Mosque in Istanbul stands out from the rest of the list.
+Although there were many eye-catching attractions in the city, the Blue Mosque in Istanbul stands out from the rest of the list.

 Tips for Visiting: Come in the morning before everyone goes in.
-The serenity of the place can be deafening with only few visitors inside.
+The serenity of the place can be deafening with only a few visitors inside.
 You will be asked to put your shoes in a plastic bag before you walk on the carpeted floor.

 The Blue Mosque in Istanbul goes with other two names: the Sultan Ahmet Mosque and the Sultan Ahmed Mosque.